West Lancashire: Premises

 The council is based at 52 Derby Street in Ormskirk, which was originally a pair of large semi-detached Victorian houses called Beaconsfield (number 52) and Abbotsford (number 54).
 Beaconsfield was purchased in 1925 by West Lancashire Rural District Council, one of the modern council's predecessors, and converted to become its headquarters, being formally opened on 30 July 1925.
 Abbotsford was acquired later and the building has been significantly extended to the rear.

-List of councillors
+Elections

-Since the last election in May 2022, the councillors have been as follows.
-The next election is due in 2023.
+Since the last boundary changes in 2023 the council has comprised 45 councillors representing 15 wards, with each ward electing three councillors.
+Elections are held three years out of every four, with a third of the council (one councillor for each ward) being elected each time for a four-year term.
+Lancashire County Council elections are held in the fourth year of the cycle when there are no borough council elections.

 Parliamentary constituencies

 The south of West Lancashire, including the towns of Burscough, Skelmersdale and Ormskirk fall under the West Lancashire constituency in the House of Commons, which has been represented by Labour Party MP Ashley Dalton since the 2023 West Lancashire by-election, whereas the north of West Lancashire falls under the South Ribble constituency, which has been represented by Conservative Party MP Katherine Fletcher since the 2019 general election.